An inexact PAM method for computing Wasserstein barycenter with unknown supports: Notation and preliminaries

 In the rest of this section, the notation $\mathbb{X}$ denotes a finite dimensional vector space equipped with the inner product $\langle \cdot,\cdot\rangle$ and its induced norm $\|\cdot\|$.
-First, we recall the concept of limit subdifferential for an extended real-valued function in \cite{RW98}.
+First of all, we recall from \cite[Chapter 8]{RW98} the notion of generalized subdifferentials for an extended real-valued function.